speedyleion/speedyleion.github.io/_posts/2021-09-18-catch2-file-listener.markdown

 perspective a reporter is basically the output style of the test results.
 By default only the failed test information is provided.

-A [listener][listener] recieves all of the test events, even passing test info.
+A [listener][listener] receives all of the test events, even passing test info.
 A listener is a bit more generic in that it is meant do anything an integrator might find a use for.
 This is most likely the reason multiple listeners are supported and there is no generic output file flag for them.